 a.
-The postgraduate student must immediately submit to the Department Secretariat all documents indicating student status, on the basis of which they have been granted privileges deriving from that status.
+The postgraduate student must immediately submit to the Department Secretariat all documents indicating student status, based on which they have been granted privileges deriving from that status.
 Such documents include the student ID card, public transport discount card (pass), etc.